How do I get a Trainwreck Amp?

 How much do they cost?

 An Express sold for $27,000 in June of 2005.
 A Liverpool sold on eBay for $25,500 (plus $125 shipping) in June of 2007.
 Offers of $30,000 have been made on Trainwreck Rockets but these offers have never been accepted.
-Ken may have been the only human in the history of this planet to have built amps that were worth this much even when a particular amp had not been touched by someone famous.

 Why do they cost so much?